iwanders/analysis-ithc-iptsd/README.md

 Further things to be aware of when reading this document:
 - Nothing in this document is to be assumed as accurate or correct, it's all speculative.
 - This is a repo I made for myself, information deemed accurate should probably be migrated to the iptsd wiki.
-Not as PRs into this repo.

 I named the images `spectrogram`, while technically incorrect they do look a lot like spectrograms, y axis is time (increasing towards the bottom).